AruBahama/pairs/README.md

 # Pairs‑Trading System (Deep RL + Clustering)

 End‑to‑end research pipeline that discovers statistical‑arbitrage pairs in the S&P 500, clusters them with a convolutional auto‑encoder (CAE), and trains a PPO agent (Ray RLlib) to trade each pair with **$1 000** initial capital.
+The RL agent now employs an LSTM‑based recurrent policy and critic so that past observations influence current decisions.

 ## Quick Start